dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Testing RST Formatting in an Online Editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It can be time consuming to wait for ReadTheDocs to build.
+It can be time consuming to wait for Read the Docs to build.
 To quickly test how the RST will be displayed, use the
 `Online Sphinx Editor <https://www.tutorialspoint.com/online_restructure_editor.php>`_.
 Click on 'Execute' to view the rendered documentation in the 'Result' window.